parsee-ai/parsee-core/readme.md

 9) Using Parsee Cloud to Load Images for Multimodal Applications: <a href="https://github.com/parsee-ai/parsee-core/blob/master/tutorials/9_loading_images_from_parsee_cloud_for_multimodal_use.py">Python Code.</a>

 10) Custom Prompts: <a href="https://github.com/parsee-ai/parsee-core/blob/master/tutorials/10_custom_prompts.py">Python Code.</a>

+10) Document Chat (asking questions about the content of more than one file): <a href="https://github.com/parsee-ai/parsee-core/blob/master/tutorials/11_document_chat.py">Python Code.</a>

 ## Basic Rules for Extraction Templates